 Refer to the section Configuring Scopes and File Colors.

-Files belonging to different scopes can be highlighted in different colors throughout the WebStorm's user interface: in navigation lists, in the editor tabs, in the Project window .
+Files that belong to different scopes can be highlighted in different colors throughout the WebStorm's user interface: in navigation lists, in the editor tabs, in the Project Tool Window.
 This allows much faster and easier navigation in large projects.

 If some file is included into several scopes, the order of the scopes becomes important: WebStorm uses the color of the uppermost scope (shown in the Scopes settings page) to highlight such file.
 Of course, you can change the order of the scopes, and thus the resulted highlighting.